Marjo-dev31/arcadia/README.md

-# arcadia
+# Arcadia
 ==========

 A website of a Zoo in Britain for visitors, director and employees.
 For visitors, use to check habitats, services, animals and opening.
-For director and employees, use to manage habitats, services, animals, opening, meals, contact, and reviews.
+For director, veterinaries and employees, use to manage habitats, services, animals, opening, meals, contact, and reviews.

 # prerequisites globally
 node.js v20.22.1